keifufu/WebNowPlaying-Spicetify/README.md

+# Deprecated
+This extension is deprecated as of 2023-05-10.
+Its functionality has mostly been replaced by [Native APIs](https://github.com/keifufu/WebNowPlaying-Redux/blob/main/NativeAPIs.md).
+If you use Native APIs together with this extension, they will conflict.
+You can turn Native APIs off in the extension settings or disable this extension.

+---

 # WebNowPlaying-Redux-Spicetify
 A [spicetify-marketplace](https://github.com/spicetify/spicetify-marketplace) extension that connects Spotify Desktop with [WebNowPlaying-Redux](https://github.com/keifufu/WebNowPlaying-Redux) adapters.
 It can be used together with [WebNowPlaying-Redux](https://github.com/keifufu/WebNowPlaying-Redux) to get information from both the browser and Spotify Desktop.